Generating Ticks from the main crystal¶

 : tick.over? ( -- t/f ) ct.ticks.follow @ ct.ticks @ - 0< ;

-The difference between ct.ticks.follow
+The difference between ct.ticks.follow and ct.ticks is

 compared less-or-equal-to-zero as a signed quantity.